gicontz/giri/README.md

 #Software Requirements
 1. PHP 5.5 or later
-2. Any Browser
+2. Google Web Browser
-3. Apache
+3. Apache 2.0

 #How to Install?
 1. Copy or pull this repo